Is a Lab-Created Emerald a Real Emerald?

-I'm really confused by this whole lab-created emerald vs. natural emerald pitch.
+I'm really confused by this whole synthetic vs natural emerald pitch.
 What are the pros and cons of buying lab-created emerald jewelry?

 Donald Clark, CSM IMG

 Emerald Value, Price, and Jewelry Information

 Emerald Transformation: Cleaning and Recutting a Natural Emerald

 Gemology Book Reviews: Careers

 Augelite Value, Price, and Jewelry Information

 When you join the IGS community, you get trusted diamond & gemstone information when you need it.

 Get started with the International Gem Society’s free guide to gemstone identification.
 Join our weekly newsletter & get a free copy of the Gem ID Checklist!